bbalage/JSCanvasGameCourse/docs/lesson2.md

 So, to represent these requirements, I created two classes: Game and Scene.
 There is only one game, whose job is to switch between scenes.
-A Game stores a reference to the active scene, and calls the methods of scene, where the methods are: `handleInput`, `update`, `render`.
-Effectively, the Scene implements the game loop.
+A Game stores a reference to the active scene, and calls the methods of the scene, where the methods are: `handleInput`, `update`, `render`.
+Effectively, the Scene implements the actions of the game loop.
 The game switches scenes if necessary.
 The following UML diagram represents this idea.

 ![UML](img/Game_and_scene.drawio.png)